Here to Help You Immediately After a Workplace Accident

 You should seek immediate medical help after suffering an on-the-job injury.
 If you are injured at work, it is important to notify a supervisor or co-worker.
 Then consult with an experienced attorney about filing a workers' compensation claim.

-At Crossman Law Offices, P.C., we want people to know that all types of work injuries are covered under the workers' compensation system.
+At Crossman Law Offices, P.C., we want people to know that all types of work injuries are covered under the workmen's comp system.
 Sometimes, though, an insurance company or an employer will question the validity of a workers' compensation claim.
 If the accident and injury occurred on the job, however, the injured worker may be entitled to compensation.

 For more than six decades, our workers' compensation attorneys have faced big and small corporations, the state of Arizona, the city of Phoenix, and SCF Arizona.
 The scare tactics they sometimes use do not work on our lawyers.
 Call our Phoenix lawyers after a work injury at 888-841-1197 for your FREE PHONE CONSULTATION to discuss your potential work comp claim directly with a lawyer.